 The commentaries on these two gospel books were bound together in their current form much later, probably in the 17th or 18th century.
 They appear to be pieces of a larger work, and some small notations in the manuscript suggest a reason for this.

 This note at the bottom of one leaf includes the word “pecia” along with numbers (in Roman numeral form).
-The manuscript contains other such markings, which suggest that it might have been part of a 13th century system for copying books for Oxford University faculty and students.
-This pecia system was modeled after ones developed at Italian and Parisian universities.
+The manuscript contains other such markings, which suggest that it might have been part of a 13th century system for copying books for religious orders and for university faculty and students.
+This pecia system was developed at Italian and Parisian universities.

 In the universities, the pecia system was also an attempt at quality control.
 Transmission of manuscript texts was a process prone to error: when texts circulated and copies were made from copies, the effect was like a game of telephone.
 Errors were transmitted and multiplied to the extent that it was sometimes impossible to determine the correct version of a text.
 In the Paris universities, the stationers were provided with exemplars– texts vetted by university officials for accuracy– which they lent to scholars for copying.
 With everyone copying from the same exemplar text, errors were at least reduced (though certainly not eliminated).

 The page below shows one common form of correction in a manuscript text.
 The marginal notation on the left, outlined in red, is text that was accidentally omitted from the column next to it.
 A symbol in the main text indicates to the reader where the insertion should go.

 The excerpt below shows the opposite type of error.
 In the last line of the left column, some words are crossed out in red and underlined with a series of dots.
 This indicates text inserted by mistake, which the reader should ignore.